CodeKommissar/The-WebDev-Blog/content/html/basic_structure.md

 ### Head & Body

-Now we're going to add to two elements to our HTML document: a `<head>` and a `<body>`.
+Now we're going to add two elements to our HTML document: a `<head>` and a `<body>`.
 Type this into your file:

     <!DOCTYPE html>